Last updated: July 26, 2024

 We also believe that the disclosure of identities puts reviewers in a more constructive mindset, making them feel more like allies of the authors rather than gatekeepers.
 Reviewers on Qeios can focus on helping authors improve their papers rather than on assisting editors with editorial decisions.
 Furthermore, open peer review favours more honest reviewing, preventing reviewers from following their individual agendas, helps detect conflicts of interest, and increases transparency in the manuscript assessment process.

-Qeios' efforts to remove editorial bias, speed up the discovery rate, favour good science, and spot flawed research have culminated in another important decision: we've opted for a post-publication peer review process, meaning that research articles on Qeios undergo peer review after publication.
+Qeios' efforts to remove editorial bias, speed up the discovery rate, favour good science, and spot flawed research have culminated in another important decision: we've opted for a "post-publication" peer review process, meaning that research articles on Qeios undergo peer review after they have been made publicly available as preprints.
 This eliminates any editorial gatekeeping, dramatically increasing the speed of dissemination of research and the speed and accuracy of identification of good and flawed research.
 In fact, the reviewing process isn't capped at 2 or 3 peer reviews, but potentially dozens of peers with field expertise can take part in it.

-Importantly, all articles undergo a basic, AI-assisted checking process for plagiarism and non-scientific or offensive content before publication, and are marked as "Awaiting Peer Review" upon publication until they have received the first peer reviews.
+Importantly, all articles undergo an AI-assisted check for plagiarism and non-scientific or offensive content before being posted as preprints.

 How the Reviewing Process Works